Funding and opportunities

 The opportunities listed here will usually be updated bi-monthly, but relevant closing dates and deadlines are included where relevant.

-• Send information for inclusion in the next newsletter
+• Suggest content to be included in the next newsletter

 • Let us know if the research newsletter raised your awareness of something important